What are the Types of Business Entities?

-Here, for example, are the fees for Delaware as of August, 2018.
+Here, for example, are the fees to form a business entity Delaware as of August, 2018.

 Registering a company is not a one time event.
 You must renew the registration to keep it current.
 Not all registration renewals are annual.
 Some jurisdictions do not require renewal for several years.
 Simply do the math to annualize registration fees to compare them from jurisdiction to jurisdiction, or entity type to entity type.

 There are three types of professionals you may need to pay: lawyer, accountant, and registered agent.

 Legal fees for incorporation can be modest or breathtaking.
 Business lawyers should be able to tell you about the costs for incorporation in your jurisdiction before starting any work.
 Legal fees can rise quickly to cover complexities beyond the registration.